Alexander Dunphy

-Alexander M. Dunphy, Jr. (October 23, 1928 – 1999) was a businessperson and politician in Newfoundland.
+Alexander M. Dunphy, Jr. (October 23, 1928 – January 14, 1999) was a Canadian businessman and politician from Newfoundland.
 He represented St. George's in the Newfoundland House of Assembly from 1971 to 1975.

+Biography

 The son of Alexander M. Dunphy and Isabella McLellan, he was born in Curling and was educated at Saint Bonaventure's College and Saint Francis Xavier University.
 In 1962, Dunphy married Mary Elizabeth Burton.
 He served as mayor of Steady Brook from 1970 to 1971.
 Dunphy served on the executive of the Progressive Conservative Association from 1968 to 1971.